AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

   .reduce((offlineUsers, user) => Object.assign(offlineUsers, user), {});
 ```

-I blame this on the fact that the code tries to prioritize brevity over clarity.
-But clever code isn't so clever if it doesn't work!
+I blame this on the fact that the code prioritizes brevity over clarity.
+It tries to be clever, and in doing so, it introduces a mistake.
+Clever code isn't clever if it doesn't work.

-Moreover, premature optimization can actually present *more* optimization problems.
+Moreover, premature optimization can actually present *more* performance issues.
 Every additional line of code you write incurs a cost—whether that's wrapping a function component's closure in a `useCallback` when you don't need to or memoizing a component with `React.memo`.
 You have to be able to justify *why* you're optimizing your code.

 {% include quote.html quote="Performance optimizations ALWAYS come with a cost but do NOT always come with a benefit." source="Kent C. Dodds" cite="https://kentcdodds.com/blog/usememo-and-usecallback" %}

 There's a harmful trend in our industry where developers try to cram every ounce of performance out of all the code that they write, citing algorithm theory and Big-O notation to justify their decisions.
 In all of this, they lose sight of the most important short-term concern: Writing code that works and that other people will understand.

-## Optimization, Benchmarking, and Human Reaction Times
+## Optimization, Benchmarking, and Reaction Times

 [One of the responses](https://twitter.com/JosiahDahl/status/1396337033262428162) to the original tweet even benchmarked the two code samples in a sandbox environment; the results were as follows: